 On November 15, 2021, we entered into a collaboration agreement with Xiamen Biotime Biotechnology Co.
 Ltd ("Biotime"), a biotechnology company established in 2008, focusing on the R&D, manufacturing, and commercialization of in vitro diagnostic devices and reagents, with respect to five products, namely our drug candidates AN4005 and AN3025, and three other early-stage programs not included in our pipeline.
-Under this agreement, we assigned to Biotime a list of patents and related research material, know-how, and research results generated through studies of the five products to engage in preclinical and clinical development, registration, manufacturing, and commercialization of (a) AN4005 and AN3025 in China, and (b) three early-stage programs globally.
+Under this agreement, we assigned to Biotime a list of patents and related research material, know-how, and research results generated through studies of the five products to engage in preclinical and clinical development, registration, manufacturing, and commercialization of (a) AN4005 and AN3025 in the greater China area (including Hong Kong, Macau, and Taiwan), and (b) three early-stage programs globally.

-Under this agreement, Biotime is obligated to pay an aggregated down payment of up to RMB295.0 million (approximately US\$46.0 million, based on the conversion rate of RMB6.4508 to US\$1.00, which was the average daily exchange rate for the year ended December 31, 2021) in relation to the patents, patent applications, know-how, data, and information of the five products.
-Biotime also agreed to make milestone payments in the aggregate amount of RMB835.0 million (approximately US\$129.0 million, based on the conversion rate of RMB6.4508 to US\$1.00, which was the average daily exchange rate for the year ended December 31, 2021) conditioned upon the achievement of certain development and sales targets.
+Under this agreement, Biotime is obligated to pay an aggregated down payment of up to RMB295.0 million in relation to the patents, patent applications, know-how, data, and information of the five products.
+Biotime also agreed to make milestone payments in the aggregate amount of RMB835.0 million conditioned upon the achievement of certain development and sales targets.
 Additionally, Biotime also agrees to make payments at remuneration rates ranging from mid-single digits to mid-teens depending on the net sales of the products.
-As of June 30, 2022, Biotime has made down payments totaling RMB295.0 million (approximately US\$46.0 million) to us.
+As of June 30, 2022, Biotime has made down payments totaling RMB295.0 million to us.